Content

 Users of Tomcat 8.0 should be aware that Tomcat 8.0 has now reached end of life.
 Users of Tomcat 8.0.x should upgrade to Tomcat 8.5.x or later.

-Users of Tomcat 8.5 should be aware that end of life has been announced for Tomcat 8.5.
-Users of Tomcat 8.5.x should plan to upgrade to Tomcat 9.0.x or later.
+Users of Tomcat 8.5 should be aware that Tomcat 8.5 has now reached end of life.
+Users of Tomcat 8.5.x should upgrade to Tomcat 9.0.x or later.

 Apache Tomcat 7.x builds upon the improvements made in Tomcat 6.0.x and implements the Servlet 3.0, JSP 2.2, EL 2.2 and WebSocket 1.1 specifications.
 In addition to that, it includes the following improvements: